 Q: How long can a car battery last without the engine run?

 Answer: Car batteries can keep their charge for two months or longer without running.
 However, the specific time is dependent upon the potency of your battery and also the draw of your car.

 In case your battery and auto are in good form at the garage, then the automobile must start following 2-3+ months without even driving.

-If you are returning to a car that has not been launched in many weeks, then have a backup plan in case the battery is dead, and always keep jumper wires in your car.
+If you are returning to a car that has not been launched in many weeks, then have a backup plan in case the battery is dead, and always keep jumper wires (Our Pick: Performance Tool All Weather Jumper Cable) in your car.
 If you’re storing a car battery on a shelf, you will want to charge it every 12 weeks to avoid it dying once and for all.